 Behavior Detection and risk evaluation FAQ

 Behavior Detection and risk evaluation help to prevent credential-based attacks.
-The frequently asked questions (FAQs) provide a quick reference to commonly asked questions about behavior detection and risk evaluation.
+The frequently asked questions (FAQs) provide a quick reference to commonly asked questions about Behavior Detection and risk evaluation.

-Security Behavior Detection enables administrators to configure policies to track specific behavior and define an action to take if there is a change in the tracked behavior for an end user (for example, if a user is trying to authenticate from an IP, never used before by this specific user).
+Behavior Detection enables administrators to configure policies to track specific behavior and define an action to take if there's a change in the tracked behavior for an end user (for example, if a user is trying to authenticate from an IP, never used before by this specific user).
 This feature provides administrators with the flexibility to determine which behaviors they would like to add to a policy.

-Risk-based authentication automatically evaluates risk using multiple features such as IP address, device and behaviors together for each user attempting to access the network.
+Risk-based authentication automatically evaluates risk using multiple features such as IP address, device, and behaviors together for each user attempting to access the network.
 Risk and behavior can both be used on the same policy.
 Risk-based authentication allows admins to aggregate risk over several behaviors without the need for specific behavior configuration.

 Risk-based authentication is designed to reduce authentication friction and targeted attacks.
 When a username and password is used in an anomalous way (such as unexpected IP and device), the system can assign a high risk to the login attempt.

-Risk Engine is the component that enables Risk-based authentication.
+Risk Engine is the component that enables risk-based authentication.
 For each user, Risk Engine builds a behavior profile based on past information such as IPs and devices that are used to successfully authenticate.
 This user behavior profile drives the risk level for a specific authentication.